Gold Resource (NYSEAMERICAN:GORO) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a report released on Sunday.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com initiated coverage on shares of Gold Resource (NYSEAMERICAN:GORO – Free Report) in a research report released on Saturday.
+The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, HC Wainwright lowered their target price on Gold Resource from $3.25 to $1.75 and set a buy rating for the company in a report on Tuesday, November 7th.
+Separately, HC Wainwright dropped their price objective on shares of Gold Resource from $3.25 to $1.75 and set a buy rating on the stock in a report on Tuesday, November 7th.

 Gold Resource Price Performance